3 Comparing Groups

 Example

 Up to now we have only examined the distribution of heights for males.
 We expect that the distribution for females to be similar except for 2-3 inch shift due to males being taller than females, on average.
-A qqplot confirms this:
+A qqplot confirms this after shifting both distributions to have the same average height:

 library(dslabs)